Gun laws in New York: Licensing

 Residents of NYC who wish to obtain a firearms license must apply online through the New York Police Department License Division.

-There are currently six types of pistol licenses: Premise License, Carry Business License, Limited Carry Business License, Special Carry License, Carry Guard License, and Law Enforcement Retiree License.
+There are currently eight types of pistol licenses: Carry Guard, Concealed Carry, Gun Custodian, Premises Business, Premises Residence, Retiree, Special Carry, and Special Patrolman.

-NYC premises-only licenses are the licenses issued to average citizens who cannot show a need for self-defense greater than any other average citizen.
-They are clearly marked: RESTRICTED - NOT FOR CARRY.
-Most licenses issued in NYC are for on-premises possession only, for self-defense within the home or business.

-Security guards and business people who regularly carry valuables may be issued a Restricted Business Carry License which is valid only while conducting the business specifically as it was described, in great detail, on the application for the license.
+In order to carry a firearm in public, applicants must apply for a carry license, as premises licensees may only transport their firearms unloaded and in a locked case.
+Prior to Bruen, concealed-carry licenses were nearly impossible for a resident with average self-defense needs to procure as the City required a showing of extraordinary personal danger.

 There is also a rifle/shotgun permit, issued for the purchase and possession of rifles and shotguns.

 Transport

 In response to the Supreme Court granting certiorari in New York State Rifle & Pistol Association, Inc. v.
 City of New York, and in an attempt to prevent a Supreme Court decision, state law was amended to allow transporting the handgun to and from a target range, home, business, or any other place one is authorized to possess such handgun, but the firearm must be unloaded and in a locked container.
 Previously in NYC, firearms could only be transported directly to and from a range within city limits.
 Traveling through NYC with a license issued from another jurisdiction within the state must be done in accordance with local law.

 A person carrying a firearm without a valid permit in NYC may be charged with "criminal possession of a weapon in the second degree," a felony.
 Unlawfully carrying a firearm in NYC is typically punishable by a prison term of 3 1/2 years.
 A high-profile example of the penalties associated with New York's restrictive gun laws is the 2-year prison sentence served by former New York Giants wide receiver Plaxico Burress, after pleading guilty to unlawful possession of a weapon, stemming from negligently shooting himself in the leg at an NYC nightclub with his concealed handgun, for which he did not have a valid NYC concealed carry permit.
 At the time of the incident, Burress had a Florida concealed carry license, which is not valid in New York.